HL7/davinci-crd/input/pagecontent/hooks.md

 ```

 ###### Linkage between created resources
 The linkage between resources by identifier in different Actions within a single Suggestion doesn't require any extension to CDS Hooks, but it does require additional guidance.
-For the purposes of this implementation guide, the inclusion of the `id` element in 'created' resources and references in created and updated resources within multi-action suggestions **SHALL** be handled as per FHIR's [transaction processing rules]({{site.data.fhir.path}}http.html#trules), treating each requested action as being an entry in a FHIR transaction bundle where the base URL is the base URL of the CRD Client's server.
+For the purposes of this implementation guide, the inclusion of the `id` element in 'created' resources and references in created and updated resources within multi-action suggestions **SHALL** be handled as per FHIR's [transaction processing rules]({{site.data.fhir.path}}http.html#trules).
+I.e. Treating each requested action as being an entry in a FHIR transaction bundle where the base URL is the base URL of the CRD Client's server.
 POST corresponds to an `action.type` of 'create' and PUT corresponds to an action.type of 'update'.
-Specifically, this means that if a FHIR Reference points to the resource type and identifier of a resource of another 'create' Action in the same Suggestion, then the reference to that resource **SHALL** be updated by the server to point to the identifier assigned by the client when performing the create.
-CRD Clients **SHALL** perform creates in an order that ensures that referenced resources are created prior to referencing resources.
+Specifically, this means that if a FHIR Reference points to the resource type and identifier of a resource of another 'create' Action in the same Suggestion, then the reference to that resource **SHALL** be updated by the server to point to the identifier assigned by the client when performing the 'create'.
+CRD Clients **SHALL** perform 'creates' in an order that ensures that referenced resources are created prior to referencing resources.

 For example, the following [CDS Hook Suggestion](https://cds-hooks.hl7.org/2.0/#suggestion) will cause the FHIR [MedicationRequest]({{site.data.fhir.path}}medicationrequest.html) to be updated to point to the prior authorization ([ClaimResponse]({{site.data.fhir.path}}claimresponse.html) resource) being created.
 The ClaimResponse would be created before the MedicationRequest would be updated: